Synthesizing multi-log grasp poses in cluttered environments: introduction

 Log grasping can be considered a special case of multi-object grasping where the target objects may vary in size but all share roughly the same shape.
-Autonomous log grasping has been explored in the past few years; Andersson \textit{et al.}~\cite{andersson2021reinforcement} and Wallin \textit{et al.}~\cite{wallin2023multilog} used reinforcement learning to pick up logs in simulated environments, but both methods rely at least partially on access to an \textit{a priori} target pose for the crane grapple.
-La Hera \textit{et al.}~\cite{lahera2024exploring} demonstrated autonomous single-log grasping on a real platform.
-Ayoub \textit{et al.}~\cite{ayoub2023grasp} showed how the recent progress of instance segmentation models~\cite{fortin2022instance, kirillov2023segment}, combined with generic grasping datasets, are applicable to grasping individual logs and groups of logs.
+Autonomous log grasping has been explored in the past few years; Andersson \textit{et al.}~\cite{andersson2021reinforcement}, Wallin \textit{et al.}~\cite{wallin2023multilog}, and Vu \textit{et al.}~\cite{vu2025autonomouswoodloggraspingforestry} used reinforcement learning to pick up logs in simulated environments, but all methods rely at least partially on access to an \textit{a priori} target pose for the crane grapple.
+La Hera \textit{et al.}~\cite{lahera2024exploring} and Semberg \textit{et al.}~\cite{semberg2024real} demonstrated autonomous single-log grasping on real platforms.
+Ayoub \textit{et al.}~\cite{ayoub2023grasp} showed how the recent progress of instance segmentation models~\cite{fortin2022instance, kirillov2023segment, steininger2025timbervision}, combined with generic grasping datasets, is applicable to form grasp plans, a method which was further explored in Ayoub \textit{et al.}~\cite{ayoub2024logloading} with impressive results on a real platform.
+Note that of the aforementioned studies on autonomous log grasping, only~\cite{wallin2023multilog, ayoub2023grasp, ayoub2024logloading} explored multi-log grasping and none of them considered obstacle avoidance.

-However, we argue that models trained for single-object grasping will inevitably be limited in their ability to synthesize multi-object grasps and that models must be trained specifically for multi-object grasping to have a chance of reaching optimal performance.
+We argue that models trained for single-object grasping will inevitably be limited in their ability to synthesize multi-object grasps in cluttered environments, and that models must be trained specifically for multi-object grasping to have a chance of reaching optimal performance.
 Furthermore, if one merely tries to identify which grasps are possible, then solutions are non-unique, and the number of solutions can easily be on the order of thousands even with a coarse discretization of the solution space.
 This suggests using additional metrics, other than graspability alone when searching for optimal grasps.

 In this work, we explored multi-object grasp synthesis from RGB-Depth (RGB-D) image data using physics simulations and data-driven models.
-Our main contributions are the following: \begin{itemize} \item We show how instance segmentation masks can be used to generalize grasp synthesis to multi-object grasps. \item We expand the notion of grasp quality to include metrics beyond the binary quality measure conventionally used, and show how these can impact the choice of grasp during inference. \item A publicly available, synthetic, dataset of rendered images of log piles, annotated with simulated grasp data. \end{itemize}
+Our main contributions are the following: \begin{itemize} \item We show how instance segmentation masks can be used to generalize grasp synthesis to multi-object grasps in cluttered scenes. \item We expand the notion of grasp quality to include metrics beyond the binary quality measure conventionally used, and show how these can impact the choice of grasp during inference. \end{itemize}